What Is a Domestic Relationship Personal Protection Order?

 A Domestic Relationship Personal Protection Order (PPO) is a court order to stop threats or violence against you by a person with whom you have a domestic relationship.
 You have a domestic relationship with a person who is:

-Someone you live with now, or used to live with
+- Someone you live with or used to live with, or

 A dating relationship is not a casual friendship or business acquaintance.
 It is an intimate or affectionate relationship with someone.
 The relationship could be short or long, and could be recent or in the past.

 A Domestic Relationship PPO can help you if someone assaulted or threatened you, or if you have a reasonable fear for your personal liberty or safety.
-Depending on your situation, your PPO could prohibit the abuser from doing some or all of the following things:
+Depending on your situation, your PPO could prohibit the abuser from doing some or all of these things:

-Any other specific act or behavior that interferes with your personal freedom or makes you reasonably afraid of something violent happening to you (this could include other specific behaviors that you want the judge to prohibit)
+- Any other specific act or behavior that interferes with your personal freedom or makes you reasonably afraid of violence (this could include other specific behaviors that you want the judge to prohibit)

 You may ask for specific protections when you fill out your paperwork, but the judge will decide what your order will prohibit.